 The neocons triumphantly hit the airwaves and the digital arena.
 Their great oracle, The Atlantic, published an article that serendipitously confirms the central theme of the article you are presently reading.
 Neocon high priestess Susan Rice suggested that the Russians were to blame for the rioting.
 Trump’s every misstep was amplified by neocon pundits.
 Suddenly the idea of electing Biden was no longer so implausible, as long as he could be kept away from live microphones.

 It’s important to bear in mind that the neocons are not in the least concerned with Trump’s mishandling of COVID-19 pandemic or civil unrest.
 They were delighted when he ranted against China.
 But when he advocated reducing U.S. troop deployments in Germany and Afghanistan, they were livid.
 On June 26, the New York Times published yet another story based on anonymous leaks from the “intelligence community”.
-This one claimed that the Taliban needed some incentives after being occupied by a foreign power after 20 years and was now accepting “bounties” from Russia in exchange for fighting the US military.
+This one claimed that after being occupied by a foreign power for 20 years, the Taliban still needed some incentives to resist it, and was now accepting “bounties” from Russia in exchange for fighting the US military.
 In mid-September, General Frank McKenzie, Commander of the U.S. Central Command, told NBC News that no evidence had been found to support this claim.
 Neocons continued to speak of it as established fact.

 Although the corporate press continued to depict Trump as a fanatical right-winger in coverage intended for the rubes, within the citadels of neoconservatism he was regarded as something entirely different.
 On September 30, 2020, the Atlantic published another revelatory article entitled “What a Second Trump Term Would Mean for the World.”
 Author Thomas Wright drops a few bombshells like this one, likening Trump to the great Progressive leader Henry Wallace (who is regarded by neocons as a close relative of Satan):